-The purpose of the Māori and Pasifika Trades Training (MPTT) Fund is to support Māori and Pacific learners aged 16 to 40 years of age (inclusive) to enter and achieve in pre-trades training, and progress to relevant trades-related employment, or work-based vocational training, including New Zealand Apprenticeships on the New Zealand Qualifications and Credentials Framework (NZQCF).
+The purpose of the Māori and Pasifika Trades Training Fund (MPTT) is to support Māori and Pacific learners aged 16 to 40 years of age (inclusive) to enter and achieve in pre-trades training, and progress to relevant trades-related employment, or work-based vocational training, including New Zealand Apprenticeships, on the New Zealand Qualifications and Credentials Framework (NZQCF).
 Progression to further provider-based vocational training on the NZQCF that has strong employment outcomes is also a positive outcome.

 Funding through the MPTT Fund is for fees top-ups, brokerage services, and consortium activities.
-The following Conditions are for Consortium Activities, which are to:
+In relation to consortium activities, the Funding is for consortium activities to: